If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-As well, don’t be afraid to take one lesson with a few teachers and then find the right fit for you.
+As well, don’t be afraid to take one lesson with a few teachers to find the right fit.

 From there you can commit to a longer block of lessons.

-There’s nothing more frustrating than buying a chunk of private lessons, then realizing very quickly that you don’t click with that teacher.
+There’s nothing more frustrating than buying a chunk of lessons and realizing that you don’t click with that teacher.

 Don’t get stuck in that situation.

 If it works then go forward.

-With a bit of research and trial and error you’ll find the right fit.
+With research and trial and error you’ll find the right fit.

 Importance of a Mentor

 Learning how to play jazz guitar can seem like an overwhelming prospect for any player, but it doesn’t have to be.

-With the guidance of an experienced teacher, in private lessons or other study options, you can wade through the plethora of material, develop an efficient practice plan, and avoid wasted time in the practice room.
+With an experienced teacher, you wade through the plethora of material, develop an efficient practice plan, and avoid wasted time in the practice room.

 Making the cost of a private lesson seem small in comparison to the benefits.

-I know that I wouldn’t have got to where I am today on the instrument without the help of private teachers.
+I know that I wouldn’t have got to where I am today without the help of private teachers.

 It’s because of their help that you’re reading this article today.

 Tip 2 – Essential Listening

-One of the first roadblocks I encounter with jazz guitar students is that they’re gung-ho to learn how to play, but don’t spend any time listening to jazz.
+One of the first roadblocks I encounter with jazz guitar students is that they’re gung-ho to learn, but don’t listen to jazz.

-You can see how this would be a problem.
+You can see how this is a problem.

-Even if you learned all the vocabulary in the world, turning it into authentic-sounding jazz is going to be almost impossible without knowing what jazz sounds like.
+Even if you learned all the vocabulary in the world, turning it into authentic-sounding jazz is almost impossible without knowing what jazz sounds like.

-Now, there are some people who come to study jazz because they believe it will help them learn their fretboard.
+Now, there are some people who study jazz because it helps them learn their fretboard.

 And if that’s you, you might think:

 “If I can play jazz, I can play anything.”

-Which is a comment I commonly hear from guitarists inquiring about lessons.
+Which is a comment I hear from guitarists inquiring about lessons.

-While there may be some truth to this, but there’s a difference between learning how to play jazz techniques and learning how to play like a jazz musician.
+While there is truth to this, there’s a difference between learning jazz techniques and learning how to play like a jazz musician.